Irish Tarmac Rally Championship: 2024 season

+2023 season

 2022 season

 In July 2021, TROA released a statement regarding their intention to run a full championship in 2022.

 Killarney & District Motor Club announced that the Killarney Historic Rally will take place on 27 November 2021.
 This rally will count as the opening round of the ITRC Historic Championship.

 With COVID-19 restrictions effectively coming to an end, a full 2022 calendar was announced by Motorsport Ireland and TROA.

 2021 season

 In February 2021, the TROA decided to cancel the 2021 Championship.
 Northern Ireland and the Republic of Ireland were still subject to restrictions designed to curb the impact of the Covid-19 pandemic and the TROA announcement cited the uncertainty surrounding the running of championship events during 2021.
 At the point the decision was taken to cancel the Championship, the opening three rounds of the Championship had already been called off.

 2020 season

 The 2020 season commenced with the opening round in Galway in February 2020.
 The West Cork Rally was cancelled on 12 March 2020, due to the global COVID-19 outbreak.
 On 20 March, Motorsport Ireland issued a statement that all motorsport events were suspended until 1 June 2020, which led to the postponement of the following rounds.
 Amidst on-going restrictions aimed at curbing the effects of the pandemic, the board of directors and executive of TROA made the unanimous decision to cancel the 2020 Championship on 28 April 2020.